Rubens Menin

-Rubens Menin Teixeira de Souza (born 12 March 1956) is a Brazilian billionaire businessman and co-founder, in 1979, of MRV Engenharia, Brazil's leading home builder, which has a market capitalization of $1.4 billion.
+Rubens Menin Teixeira de Souza (born 12 March 1956) is a Brazilian billionaire businessman and co-founder, in 1979, of MRV Engenharia, Brazil's leading home builder and real estate developer, which has a market capitalization of $1.4 billion.
 As of March 2022, his net worth is estimated at US$1.3 billion.

 He has a bachelor's degree in civil engineering from the Federal University of Minas Gerais, where he graduated in 1978.
-In June 2018, Rubens Menin was named the Ernst & Young World Entrepreneur Of The Year.
+In June 2018, Menin was named the Ernst & Young World Entrepreneur of the Year.

 He has been chairman of MRV Engenharia since May 2007.

 In May 2021, Menin said that he bought 100% of the broadcasting company Rádio Itatiaia.

 He is married, with three children, and lives in Belo Horizonte, Brazil.